box/developer.box.com/content/guides/tooling/postman/quick-start/2-configure-box-app.md

 <Choice option='postman.app_type' value='use_own' color='blue'>
   # Copy API credentials

-  Once you've created a Box app, scroll to the **OAuth 2.0 Credentials** section of your **Box App** and copy the **Client ID** and **Client Secret** into the fields below.
+  Once you've created a Box app, scroll down to the **OAuth 2.0 Credentials** section of your **Box App** and copy the **Client ID** and **Client Secret** into the fields below.